TGlad/ExploringScaleSymmetry/README.md

 # ExploringScaleSymmetry
 Runnable examples from the book Exploring Scale Symmetry by Thomas Lowe: <https://www.worldscientific.com/worldscibooks/10.1142/11219>

 This is research code, built to operate on Windows and Linux operating systems.
-The code is provided "as-is" for education purposes and no guarantees are given for its performance or stability.
+The code is provided "as-is" for education purposes and so no guarantees are given for its performance or stability.

 Build instructions: